namanh11611/namanh11611.github.io/content/post/data-store/index.en.md

 ---
-title: "DataStore - mảnh ghép hoàn hảo cho bức tranh Kotlin Coroutines"
+title: "DataStore - The Perfect Piece for the Kotlin Coroutines Puzzle"
-description: "DataStore được tạo ra chính là để thay thế SharedPreferencs lưu trữ những dữ liệu đơn giản."
+description: "DataStore was created to replace SharedPreferences for storing simple data."
 date: 2023-05-14T15:41:00+07:00
 slug: data-store
 image: datastore.webp